 According to McBain, charismatic renewal in and of itself is “a corrective for the whole body of Christ rather than a fresh revelation about its essential nature.”
-Thus the charismatic movement is not the whole Gospel, but rather it re-emphasises some aspects of the Gospel long neglected.
-Charismatic renewal does not replace or displace anything or everything else in the Gospel, but is added into the experience of the Gospel and causes the Gospel to be a little more complete, a little fuller.
-Therefore, charismatic renewal must be seen in the context of the whole body of which it is a part, and, though it is timely, it is not of any greater significance than any other part of the Gospel.
+Thus the charismatic movement itself is not the whole Gospel, but rather it re-emphasised some aspects of the Gospel long neglected.
+Charismatic renewal did not replace or displace anything or everything else in the Gospel, but was added into the experience of the Gospel and caused the Gospel to be a little more complete, a little fuller.
+Therefore, charismatic renewal must be seen in the context of the whole body of which it is a part, and, though it was perhaps timely, it was not of any greater significance than any other part of the Gospel.

 Charismatic renewal was never, is not, and never will be the one missing piece in the jigsaw of church life.
 It was never, is not, and it never will be the missing link of Christian experience.
 Such an imbalanced view of charismatic experience leads to Christians who today may rightly be called ‘The Weakest Link’ because they focus entirely on charismatic renewal in experience while ignoring the truth that we are to love God with all of our heart, all of our mind, and all of our soul.
 McBain says that “Supporters of charismatic renewal must never forget the lesson that in the life of the Spirit there are never any short cuts to success.”

 Yet, it is certainly true that the charismatic movement was often seen to be an instant solution and a complete answer, rather than simply being the latest corrective from God to the body of Christ that should be received into the whole of what was already known and experienced of God.
 McBain again: “The real proof of spiritual blessing is in the realm of our characters, our morality and our approachability, not our occasional posture in prayer.”